CPM library

 feedback = numpy.array([trial.reward_left, trial.reward_right])

-# activate the value of each available action
+# Equation 1. - get the value of each available action

 # calculate a policy based on the activations

-# if the policy is NaN for a given action, then we need to set it to 1
+# if the policy is NaN for an action, then we need to set it to 1

-model_choice = response.choice() # get the choice based on the policy
+model_choice = choice_rule.choice() # get the choice based on the policy

-reward = feedback[human_choice] # get the reward of the chosen action
+# get the received reward for the choice

 teacher = numpy.array([reward])